padogrid/bundle-none-tutorial-padogrid/16-group-clusters.md

 ## 16. Group clusters

-A typical system architecture is comprised of a number of clusters and you must manage them individually.
-To ease your tasks, PadoGrid provides a way to logically group multiple clusters into one so you can manage them as a single unit.
+A typical system architecture is comprised of more than one cluster.
+Managing multiple clusters individually is an error-prone and a time consuming task.
+To ease this task, PadoGrid provides a mechanism to logically group multiple clusters allowing you to manage them as a single unit.
 This is achieved by creating a group and adding clusters to the group.

 Let's create a group called, `datagrids` that contains the `myhz` and `mygeode` clusters.